Introduces an annotation type to the program, which can be used to annotate targeted elements.

 An annotation declaration introduces an annotation type to the program.

-Annotation types are interface
+Annotation types are interfaces that can

 be used to annotate program elements.

-s in most respects (e.g. they
+They can be used as interfaces in most respects (e.g. they

 can be instantiated with anonymous classes, lambda expressions, and